 Here you will find information which by law Mälardalen University must provide when using the University’s electronic services.

 At Mälardalen University’s website (www.mdh.se) cookies are used.
-Cookies are small text files stored on the visitor’s computer and which are possible to use to monitor what the visitor does on the website.
+Cookies are small text files stored on the visitor’s device and which are possible to use to monitor what the visitor does on the website.

-1. A permanent cookie remains on the visitor’s computer for a specified time.
+1. A permanent cookie remains on the visitor’s device for a specified time.

-2. A session cookie is temporarily stored in the computer’s memory during the time a visitor is using a website.
+2. A session cookie is temporarily stored in the device memory during the time a visitor is using a website.
 Session cookies disappear when you close down your web browser.

 No personal information about the visitor, such as emails or names, is saved.